Reference

 LevelSetMethods.PeriodicBC — Type

-struct PiecewisePolynomialInterpolation{Φ, N, T}A piecewise polynomial interpolant for a MeshField.
+struct PiecewisePolynomialInterpolant{Φ, N, T}A piecewise polynomial interpolant built over a MeshField.

 LevelSetMethods.RK2 — Type